-New Years Traditions from
+New Year Traditions from around the world

 8 Fun New Years Traditions from Around the World

-Last Updated on December 21, 2024
+Last Updated on December 24, 2024

-New Years Traditions
+New Years Traditions in Spain

 Spain: Eating 12 Grapes at Midnight

-New Years Traditions
+New Years Traditions in Denmark

 Denmark: Smashing Plates for Good Luck